shobhitsystems/gcp-startup-stack/README.md

 ### `modules/cicd`

-Creates the GitHub Actions trigger and grants Cloud Build managed SA the roles it needs.
+Creates the GitHub Actions trigger and grants required SAs the roles they needs.

 ```
 GitHub Actions trigger